data-mermaid/mermaid-ingest-docs/README.md

 1. Set environment, `Use Local`, `Use Dev`, or `Use Prod`

-2. Change `<PROJECT>` placeholder to project id in URL section, example:
+2. Change `<PROJECT>` placeholder that can be found in the URL section of Insomina, to the project id in that you will be ingesting records into.

+Example:

   ```
     api_url/projects/<PROJECT>/collectrecords/ingest/